reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-Implementing `static getDerivedStateFromProps` in a class Component is equivalent to [calling the `set` function from `useState` during rendering](/reference/react/useState#storing-information-from-previous-renders) in a function component.
+Implementing `static getDerivedStateFromProps` in a class Component is equivalent to [calling the `set` function from `useState` during rendering](/reference/react/useState#storing-information-from-previous-renders) in a function Component.

 </Note>